ktmeaton/DHSI2019-git/README.md

 9. To accept the merging of branches, click “Merge pull request” and then “Confirm”
 10. The master branch now the file changes that were made in our self-collaboration branch.
 11. In Github Desktop, switch the branch to master, fetch the updated changes from the origin, and pull the changes we’ve just made.

-## Part 10.
-Creating a Webpage
-1. Navigate to your repository's home page on GitHub (ex. https://github.com/ktmeaton/DHSI2019-git).
-2. In the tab panel (same level as "Code"), click on Settings (Gear Icon) and scroll down to "GitHub Pages".
-3. For the Source dropdown menu, select the master branch.
-4. For the website Theme Choose, pick a design layout (ex.
-Cayman)
-5. You now have a \_config.yml file in your home directory.
-Also in Settings under GitHub Pages it will be checkmarked and say “ Your site is published at https://ktmeaton.github.io/DHSI2019-git/”
-7. Check it out!

-## Part 11.
-Syncing Changes (Browser - Desktop)
-1. In the GitHub web browser, navigate to the file data/raw-data.txt and click the small pencil icon to edit it.
-2. Add the line “Rawdataisn’tsobadright?”
-3. In the GitHub Desktop client, make sure that “Changes” is the panel that is selected.
-Click the fetch origin button at the top panel next to “Current repository” and “Current branch”.
-The main window should pop up saying that “1 commit from the origin remote” is available.
-4. Click “pull” to fully download that changed file.
-If you open up code/raw-data.txt on your local computer, you will see that it now also has our new line.